 - a.
 Information processed for purpose of allowing public access to information that fall within matters of public concern, pertaining to: - 1.
-Information about any individual who is or was an officer or employee of a government institution that relates to the position or functions of the individual, including: - (a) The fact that the individual is or was an officer or employee of the government institution; - (b) The title, business address and office telephone number of the individual; - (c) The classification, salary range and responsibilities of the position held by the individual; and - (d)The name of the individual on a document prepared by the individual in the course of employment with the government. - 2.
-Information about an individual who is or was performing service under contract for a government institution only in so far as it relates to the services performed, including the terms of the contract, and the name of the individual given in the course of the performance of those services; - 3.
-Information relating to a benefit of a financial nature conferred on an individual upon the discretion of government, such as the granting of a license or permit, including the name of the individual and the exact nature of the benefit, provided that benefits given in the course of an ordinary transaction or as a matter of right are not discretionary benefits under these Rules. - b.
-Personal information processed for journalistic, artistic or literary purpose, in order to protect freedom of speech, of expression, or of the press, subject to requirements of other applicable law or regulations.
+Information about any individual who is or was an officer or employee of government that relates to his or her position or functions, including: - (a) The fact that the individual is or was an officer or employee of the government; - (b) The title, office address, and office telephone number of the individual; - (c) The classification, salary range, and responsibilities of the position held by the individual; and - (d) The name of the individual on a document he or she prepared in the course of his or her employment with the government;

-- c.
-Personal information that will be processed for research purpose, intended for a public benefit, subject to requirements of applicable law, regulations or ethical standards. - d.
-Information necessary in order to carry out the functions of public authority, in accordance with a constitutionally or statutorily mandated function pertaining to law enforcement, other regulatory function, and the performance of the functions of the independent, central monetary authority, subject to other restrictions provided by law.
-Nothing in this Act shall be construed as to have amended or repealed Republic Act No. 1405, otherwise known as the Secrecy of Bank Deposits Act; Republic Act No. 6426, otherwise known as the Foreign Currency Deposit Act; and Republic Act No. 9510, otherwise known as the Credit Information System Act (CISA). - e.
-Information necessary for banks, other financial institutions under the jurisdiction of the independent, central monetary authority or Bangko Sentral ng Pilipinas, and other bodies authorized by law, to the extent necessary to comply with Republic Act No. 9510, and Republic Act No. 9160, as amended, otherwise known as the Anti-Money Laundering Act and other applicable laws. - f.
+- 2. Information about an individual who is or was performing a service under contract for a government institution, but only in so far as it relates to such service, including the the name of the individual and the terms of his or her contract; - 3.
+Information relating to a benefit of a financial nature conferred on an individual upon the discretion of the government, such as the granting of a license or permit, including the name of the individual and the exact nature of the benefit: Provided, that they do not include benefits given in the course of an ordinary transaction or as a matter of right; - b.
+Personal information processed for journalistic, artistic or literary purpose, in order to uphold freedom of speech, of expression, or of the press, subject to requirements of other applicable law or regulations; - c.
+Personal information that will be processed for research purpose, intended for a public benefit, subject to the requirements of applicable laws, regulations, or ethical standards; - d.
+Information necessary in order to carry out the functions of public authority, in accordance with a constitutionally or statutorily mandated function pertaining to law enforcement or regulatory function, including the performance of the functions of the independent, central monetary authority, subject to restrictions provided by law.
+Nothing in this Act shall be construed as having amended or repealed Republic Act No. 1405, otherwise known as the Secrecy of Bank Deposits Act; Republic Act No. 6426, otherwise known as the Foreign Currency Deposit Act; and Republic Act No. 9510, otherwise known as the Credit Information System Act (CISA); - e.
+Information necessary for banks, other financial institutions under the jurisdiction of the independent, central monetary authority or Bangko Sentral ng Pilipinas, and other bodies authorized by law, to the extent necessary to comply with Republic Act No. 9510 (CISA), Republic Act No. 9160, as amended, otherwise known as the Anti-Money Laundering Act, and other applicable laws;

+f.
 Personal information originally collected from residents of foreign jurisdictions in accordance with the laws of those foreign jurisdictions, including any applicable data privacy laws, which is being processed in the Philippines.
 The burden of proving the law of the foreign jurisdiction falls on the person or body seeking exemption.
-In the absence of proof, the applicable law shall be presumed to be the Act and these Rules.
+In the absence of proof, the applicable law shall be presumed to be the Act and these Rules:

-Provided that the non-applicability of the Act or these Rules do not extend to the personal information controllers or personal information processors, who remain subject to the requirements of implementing security measures for personal data protection.
-Provided further, that the processing of the information provided in the preceding paragraphs shall be exempted from the requirements of the Act only to the minimum extent necessary to achieve the specific purpose, functions or activities.
+Provided, that the non-applicability of the Act or these Rules do not extend to personal information controllers or personal information processors, who remain subject to the requirements of implementing security measures for personal data protection: Provided further, that the processing of the information provided in the preceding paragraphs shall be exempted from the requirements of the Act only to the minimum extent necessary to achieve the specific purpose, function, or activity.